 - (b) bookmaking, pool selling or the making or recording of bets, including bets made through the agency of a pool or pari-mutuel system, on any race or fight, or on a single sporting event or athletic contest; …

-As you can see, bets on single sporting events are currently excluded from the definition a lottery scheme, meaning that the Provinces can’t run single-event sports betting.
+As you can see, bets on single sporting events in Canada are currently excluded from the definition a lottery scheme, meaning that the Provinces can’t run single-event sports betting.

 If Bill C-13 succeeds, the relevant exclusions will look like this: